HMR1200 - Electric trowel Vevor - Free user manual and instructions

 12.4 Clip-On Float Blades (Optional)

-These blades will clip (FIG.16) on to an existing installed blade, allow your finisher to float on “wet” concrete so that the troweling operation begins as early as possible.
-They are easily removable, so that after floating operation, when the concrete is sufficiently cured, they can be removed to expose the finish blades for continued troweling.
+These blades will clip (FIG.16) on to an existing installed blade, allowing your finisher to float on “wet” concrete so that the troweling operation begins as early as possible.
+They are easily removable, so that after the floating operation, when the concrete is sufficiently cured, they can be removed to expose the finish blades for continued troweling.

 12.5 Float Discs (Optional)